LayercodeClient

 - The SDK manages microphone access, audio streaming, and playback automatically.

-- The
+- Use

-option allows you to set custom data which is then passed to your backend webhook (useful for user/session tracking). - The
+metadataoption allows you to set custom data which is then passed to your backend webhook (useful for user/session tracking). - The

-can be used to resume a previous conversation, or omitted to start a new one.
+conversationIdcan be used to resume a previous conversation, or omitted to start a new one.

 Authorizing Sessions

 To connect a client (browser) to your Layercode voice agent, you must first authorize the session.
-The SDK will automatically send a POST request to the path (or url if your backend is on a different domain) passed in theauthorizeSessionEndpoint
+The SDK will automatically send a POST request to the path (or url if your backend is on a different domain) passed in theauthorizeSessionEndpoint option.
+In this endpoint, you will need to call the Layercode REST API to generate a client_session_key and conversation_id (if it’s a new conversation).

 If your backend is on a different domain, set

-to the full URL (e.g., https://your-backend.com/api/authorize
+authorizeSessionEndpoint to the full URL (e.g., https://your-backend.com/api/authorize).client_session_key to the frontend.

 This also allows you to authenticate your user, and set any additional metadata that you want passed to your backend webhook.